 I initially applied to become a governor in order to make a positive impact within the local community as well as having the opportunity to learn about the education sector.
 I believe that my skills in change, leadership and management help me in being a governor; a role that requires us to check and then challenge.

 I completed my education at Sandown High School and at the IOW College, I completed a Hotel Reception Course and a B-Tec Diploma in Hotel, Catering and Institutional Management Operations course.
 I moved to London in 1987 and worked as an Estate Agent for eleven years before moving into Local Government for twelve years where I have a background in Economic Development and Regeneration focusing on Quality and Communications, Business and Marketing and Social Media and Town Centre Management before I moved back to the Island in 2011.

-I have one son who attended The Bay CE Primary School and is now at Sandown Bay Academy soon to be The Bay Church of England School.
+I have one son who attended The Bay CE Primary School and is now at the secondary School.
 I retrained as a Teaching Assistant and volunteered and worked at The Bay CE Primary school for four years.
-I am now working for the Isle of Wight Council as their Childcare Development and Business Officer.

 My passion in life, other than my son, is Portsmouth Football Club, where we are both avid fans and season ticket holders.

 Hello, my name is Katie Walker-Green.
 I live in Niton with my husband, 2 children and two cats.
 My eldest child attends Niton Primary School and is very happy there.
 I am a qualified secondary drama teacher and I previously worked at Sandown High School / Sandown Bay Academy for 10 years.
 I am passionate about quality teaching and learning, engaging, creative and inspiring learning environments, ensuring every child has the opportunity to achieve their potential.